MusiCurate, one year of The Classical Guitar Magazine

 A Spotlight on the Philippines: Tradition Meets the Global Stage

 First, we feature Raffy Ronquillo, an artist known for his advocacy of Filipino classical guitar music.
 Ronquillo discusses his time at the University of Santo Tomas and his mission to integrate Filipino music into standard concert programs rather than isolating it.
-Reflecting on a performance in Madrid for the Philippines-Spain Friendship Day, he shares his pride in showcasing his heritage.
-He notes, "I don't really think of myself as a particular cultural ambassador, but I do believe that every Filipino represents, is responsible, and plays a role in the exposure and development of Filipino music worldwide."
+Reflecting on a performance in Madrid for the Philippines-Spain Friendship Day, he shares his pride in showcasing his heritage: "I don't really think of myself as a particular cultural ambassador, but I do believe that every Filipino represents, is responsible, and plays a role in the exposure and development of Filipino music worldwide."

 Thomas Walsh and the 10-String Guitar

 Walsh explains that Ohana's music is complex and heavily influenced by traditional flamenco.
-He reveals a fascinating detail about the composer: "He had a real love for the flamenco guitar, which bordered on disdain for the classical guitar."
-For those curious about the instrument itself, we have included a fun facts section explaining the famous "Yepes Tuning" and how the extra strings allow players to perform Baroque lute music in its original range without transposing.
+He reveals a striking detail about the composer: "He had a real love for the flamenco guitar, which bordered on disdain for the classical guitar."
+For those curious about the instrument itself, the issue includes a fun facts section explaining the famous Yepes tuning and how the extra strings allow players to perform Baroque lute music in its original range without transposing.

-Essential Insights from Our Columnists
+Insights from Our Columnists

-In his "Sage Advice" column, Jason Sagebiel tackles a topic that 100 percent of surveyed readers wanted to improve: sight reading.
-Sagebiel drops a truth bomb early on, explaining that sight reading, as most people think of it, does not actually exist.
-Instead, it is about rapid pattern recognition.
+In his Sage Advice column, Jason Sagebiel tackles a topic that 100 per cent of surveyed readers wanted to improve: sight reading.
+Sagebiel explains early on that sight reading, as most people think of it, does not actually exist.
+Instead, it is rapid pattern recognition.
 He writes, "When these habits run on autopilot, your brain has the processing power to solve musical problems in real time."
-Sagebiel provides a concrete, six-step method for developing this skill, emphasizing the importance of mental rehearsal and starting with small chunks.
+Sagebiel provides a concrete six-step method for developing this skill, emphasizing mental rehearsal and starting with small chunks.

-In the career column, Don Hlus presents Part 2 of "The Musician's Dilemma," focusing on the realities of self-management in the digital era.
-Hlus points out that the modern independent musician must also be a marketer, booking agent, and accountant.
-He urges musicians to remember the most important factor in building a career.
-He advises, "A career should serve a higher purpose: helping you create a fulfilling, meaningful life, not consuming it entirely.
+In the career column, Don Hlus presents Part 2 of The Musician's Dilemma, focusing on the realities of self-management in the digital era.
+Hlus points out that the modern independent musician must also be a marketer, booking agent and accountant, and he urges musicians to remember the most important factor in building a career: "A career should serve a higher purpose: helping you create a fulfilling, meaningful life, not consuming it entirely.
 In essence, your most powerful instrument is yourself."

 Competitions and Community